 In 2007, Brian traveled to Vietnam and Thailand to film the documentary, “Eyes of the World.”
 He also edited and executive produced the slam poetry documentary 4 Walls.

 Every Day Is Something New

 Today, with over 15 years of media production experience, Brian continues to do what he loves.
-Between his day job and GX Media, Brian also heads up Brass Knuckles Productions, the film production company he started with George Rogers.
+Between his day job and GX Media, Brian also heads up an independent film production company called Brass Knuckles Productions.
 Through GX Media, Brian has had the opportunity to network with many talented and creative individuals who, like himself, strive for perfection in their craft.
 Brian feels very blessed to continue to be able to do what he has been doing for so many years and looks forward to learning something new each day and seeing where life will take him next.

 Brian Greer: Today

-Brian currently works as a web developer for Internet Marketing Expert Group.
+Brian currently works as a web and social media specialist for East Tennessee Children’s Hospital.

 Related Links and Articles: